The Old Melburnians Dick Cotton Fellowship

 ABOUT

-The Dick Cotton Fellowship provides a cash grant of up to $5,000 to support and encourage Old Melburnians aged 30 and under to act for the benefit of others.
+With a cash grant of up to $5000, the Old Melburnians Dick Cotton Fellowship provides young OMs with the support and encouragement to act for the benefit of others.

 Dick Cotton Fellows are ambassadors within the wider School community.
 The Fellowship enables a continuing connection with the School and Fellows serve as role models to current students and other Old Melburnians.